 Larger men generally look best, and are more comfortable in looser fitting shirts worn outside the waistband.

 Alternatively, why not take your footwear cues from the British Army?
-World War Two saw British officers combing the bazaars of Cairo in pursuit of something comfortable to wear on their feet.
-The result was a suede boot with a crepe sole.
-A legend was born – wear your desert boots with ankle socks.
+World War II saw British officers combing the bazaars of Cairo in pursuit of something comfortable to wear on their feet.
+The result was a lightweight suede boot with a crepe sole.
+A legend was born – wear your desert boots with ankle socks and a pair of khaki chino shorts.